JavaTMP/JavaTMP/docs/pages/javatmp-java-ajax-project-version.md

 ### `com.javatmp.web.controller` package

 Java Servlet Classes package for all web application requests and responses.
 The servlets classes use `com.javatmp.mvc.MvcHelper` to marshal/unmarshal data or request dispatcher mechanism to forward request to specific JSP page in `/WEB-INF/` folder.
-See our [list of dynamic features currently deploy in the `JavaTMP-Java-Ajax-Starter` project](/pages/dynamic-java-bootstrap-web-application-features "Java Bootstrap Admin And Dashboard Template Dynamic feature list") for usage and information about Java Servlets in this package.
+See our [list of dynamic features currently deploy in the `JavaTMP-Java-Ajax` project](/pages/dynamic-java-bootstrap-web-application-features "Java Bootstrap Admin And Dashboard Template Dynamic feature list") for usage and information about Java Servlets in this package.
 The outline classes in `com.javatmp.web.controller` package are:

 #### `com.javatmp.web.controller.IndexController` class